sawyerwatts/Checklists/common.md

 ## Misc

+- Consider documentation: is there anything that would be important for a new dev to know?
 - Is this operation idempotent?
 If not, what is the point of no return?
 Can it be made idempotent like via idempotency token HTTP headers?
 - Under what situations could the code run out of memory?